Can You Get a Tattoo If You Have Psoriasis?

 There are different types of psoriasis, and they even look a little different from each other.
-The most common denominator is that they all 'skin' - in other words, usually there is a lot of skin being pushed up to the surface.
+The most common denominator is that they all 'skin'—in other words, usually there is a lot of skin being pushed up to the surface.
 The other is that psoriasis patches are often red or white/silver.

 Try alternating your meds with more natural approaches.
-Once you have lived with your condition, you will have a better understanding of your body, and will know how your body reacts to certain meds, and certain natural remedies.
+Once you have lived with your condition, you will have a better understanding of your body, and you will know how your body reacts to certain meds and certain natural remedies.
 Include exercise and any form of meditation or relaxation to help you build up defenses against stress.

 Tattoos and Your Skin